Ascend/pytorch/docs/en/quick_start/quick_start.md

                 },'checkpoint.pth.tar')
     ```

-2. Add the following code to `train.py`.
+2. Add the following code to train.py.

-    - If you are using Atlas training products, due to their architectural characteristics, you need to enable mixed precision after migration is complete and before training begins.
+    - If you are using Atlas training products, you need to enable mixed precision after migration is complete and before training begins, due to their architectural characteristics.

-    - If you are using Atlas A2 or A3 training products, you can either enable mixed precision or not.
+    - If you are using Atlas A2 training or Atlas A3 training products, you can choose whether to enable mixed precision.

     > [!NOTE]
     >
-    > For details, see the [Mixed Precision Adaptation](https://gitcode.com/Ascend/docs/blob/master/FrameworkPTAdapter/26.0.0/en/pytorch_model_migration_fine_tuning/adaptation_introduction.md) chapter in the *PyTorch Model Migration Tuning Guide*.
+    > For details, see the "[Mixed Precision Adaptation](https://gitcode.com/Ascend/docs/blob/master/FrameworkPTAdapter/26.0.0/en/pytorch_model_migration_fine_tuning/adaptation_introduction.md)" section in *PyTorch Training Model Migration and Tuning Guide*.

     ```diff
         import time
         import torch
         ......
     +   import torch_npu
-    +   from torch_npu.npu import amp # Import the AMP module
+    +   from torch_npu.npu import amp # Import AMP module
-    +   from torch_npu.contrib import transfer_to_npu    # Enable Automatic Migration
+    +   from torch_npu.contrib import transfer_to_npu    # Enable automatic migration
     ```

-    If automatic migration is not enabled, refer to the [Manual Migration](https://gitcode.com/Ascend/docs/blob/master/FrameworkPTAdapter/26.0.0/en/pytorch_model_migration_fine_tuning/manual_migration.md) section in the *PyTorch Model Migration Tuning Guide for related operations.
+    If automatic migration is not enabled, refer to the "[Manual Migration](https://gitcode.com/Ascend/docs/blob/master/FrameworkPTAdapter/26.0.0/en/pytorch_model_migration_fine_tuning/manual_migration.md)" section in the *PyTorch Training Model Migration and Tuning Guide*.

-3. Enable automatic mixed precision (AMP) computation.
-This step can be skipped on Atlas A2/A3 training products.
+3. Enable AMP mixed precision computation.
+If you are using Atlas A2 training or Atlas A3 training products, you may skip this step.

-    After defining the model and optimizer, define the GradScaler in the AMP feature.
+    After defining the model and optimizer, define the GradScaler for AMP functionality.

     ```python
     ......
-    loss_func = nn.CrossEntropyLoss().to(device)    # Define the loss function
+    loss_func = nn.CrossEntropyLoss().to(device)    # Define loss function
-    optimizer = torch.optim.SGD(model.parameters(), lr=0.1)    # Define the optimizer
+    optimizer = torch.optim.SGD(model.parameters(), lr=0.1)    # Define optimizer
-    scaler = amp.GradScaler()    # After defining the model and optimizer, define the GradScaler epochs = 10
+    scaler = amp.GradScaler()    # After defining the model and optimizer, define GradScaler epochs = 10
     ```